 Each position must be held by one (1) person, except in such cases as there are fewer party members than Officer positions listed above.
 In such cases, positions other than Co-Chairpersons may be combined and held by one (1) person, limited to a combination of no more than two (2).

-B. To be eligible to hold an Office position, one must be a voting member in good standing (per Article III requirements).
-The minimum age to hold the positions of Co-Chair, Secretary and Treasurer shall be the same as the legal age to serve as a signatory on any relevant and necessary legal documents.
+B. To be eligible to hold an Officer position, one must be a voting member in good standing (per Article III requirements) for a period of at least one (1) year.
+The minimum age to hold the positions of Co-Chair and Treasurer shall be the same as the legal age to serve as a signatory on any relevant and necessary legal documents.

 C. Officers are expected to attend all general meetings.
 Notice should be given as soon as possible before a missed meeting and any applicable meeting information submitted to another Officer for presentation in their absence.